OfficeDev/Office-Add-in-samples/Samples/tutorials/word-tutorial/README.md

 ## Features

 This sample demonstrates the basics of working with a document in Word.
-The functions insert (and replace) text ranges, paragraphs, images, HTML, tables, and content controls.
-The add-in also shows how to format text and how to insert (and replace) content in content controls.
+The add-in inserts and replaces text ranges, paragraphs, images, HTML, tables, and content controls.
+The add-in also shows how to format text and how to manage content with content controls.

 ## Applies to